Built for the Agentic Era

 Yes.
 The Bridge wraps an HTTP transport, so any framework that makes outbound HTTP calls works without code changes.
 Reference integrations for LangChain, Semantic Kernel, Claude Agent SDK, and CrewAI are shipping as part of the ecosystem rollout.

 Yes.
-That is the Mode 2 use case.
-A partner buys a Marketplace VM at $144/core/month, hosts hundreds of identities on it, and resells each identity at any price, including below our direct $72 rate.
+That is the Azure use case.
+A partner runs an Azure Marketplace VM ($144/core/month), hosts hundreds of identities on it, and resells each identity at any price, including below our direct $72 rate.
 We do not undercut our partners.
 We sell the primitive.
 Partners make the money on top.

-The HexaEight platform runs on Microsoft Azure, which gives us inherited SOC 2 Type II, ISO 27001 / 27017 / 27018, HIPAA BAA, and (in Azure Gov regions) FedRAMP at the infrastructure layer.
-Additional application-layer attestation details are available to enterprise customers under NDA.
+Our own SOC 2 is on the roadmap, not yet issued — we won't represent it as complete until it is.
+At the infrastructure layer, the platform runs on Microsoft Azure, which gives us inherited SOC 2 Type II, ISO 27001 / 27017 / 27018, HIPAA BAA, and (in Azure Gov regions) FedRAMP.
+Additional application-layer details are available on request.

 Bedrock and Foundry are AI gateways.
 HexaEight is the identity layer that sits in front of them.
 We don't compete with hyperscalers.
 We provide a cryptographic identity primitive that they (or you) can bundle and resell on top of their own AI services.
 Enterprise customers get one invoice, you keep the endpoint and the regulatory accountability story.

 Signatures are self-contained JWTs with the verification key embedded in the JWT itself.
-Anyone can verify without contacting HexaEight servers, without an account, without paying any fee, and completely offline.
-We monetize signing, not verification.
-The more people verify for free, the more valuable the signature becomes.
+Anyone can sign, self-attest, and verify without contacting HexaEight servers, without an account, without paying any fee, and completely offline.
+Signing is free for everyone; the paid layer — coming soon — is HexaEight attesting your public key in a registry, the way a Certificate Authority vouches for a certificate.
+The more people sign and verify for free, the more valuable that attestation becomes.

 Certificates require Certificate Authorities, renewal cycles, revocation infrastructure, and synchronous key exchange.
 HexaEight eliminates all of this.
 Encrypt to any identity, even agents that don't exist yet.
 No CA dependency, no expiry management, no key exchange coordination.
 Identity is hostname-bound, not certificate-bound.

-HexaEight uses a SHAKE256-based trapdoor mechanism.
+HexaEight uses a SHAKE-256-based key derivation.
 The platform provides destination keys for any identity.
 You encrypt with your password + destination keys.
 The recipient decrypts with their own password + their own keys.
 Different passwords, same plaintext.
-The platform facilitates key lookup but is mathematically unable to decrypt.
-Only the password holders can.
+The platform brokers the key lookup but is never in the message path — it never receives your ciphertext or plaintext.
+Only the password holders can decrypt.

 No. Three structural differences.
 First, multi-password per identity: in IBE, an identity like [email protected] maps to exactly one deterministic private key generated by the Private Key Generator (PKG).
 If Bob wants the identity on his phone and laptop, both must hold the same key — the password cannot vary.
 HexaEight lets the same identity ([email protected]) run on two phones with two completely different passwords; each device fetches its own rotating ASK from the platform; one ciphertext addressed to that identity decrypts on either device.
 Structurally impossible in IBE.
-Second, no key escrow: IBE's PKG generates every private key and can decrypt every message — twenty years of threshold-PKG and certificate-less variants haven't moved the needle.
-HexaEight's platform issues a fresh ASK every 15 minutes for each sender → destination pair post-registration, then steps out of the data path.
-Ciphertext never traverses the HexaEight platform.
+Second, the platform is not in the data path: IBE's PKG generates every private key and sits able to decrypt every message — twenty years of threshold-PKG and certificate-less variants haven't moved the needle.
+HexaEight's platform issues fresh per-pair key material every 15 minutes post-registration, then steps out — ciphertext never traverses the HexaEight platform (verifiable by inspecting the encrypt/decrypt code).
 Third, no pairing cryptography: IBE depends on bilinear pairings (BLS12-381, BN-254) that Shor's algorithm breaks; no production-grade post-quantum IBE exists today.
-HexaEight uses SHA + BigInteger arithmetic with a dynamic per-message keycounter (SHAKE-256 in V3 production mode).
-Standard, post-quantum-resilient primitives.
-The summary: IBE binds identity to one key.
-HexaEight binds identity to many valid key combinations, with the platform as a witness, not a custodian.
+HexaEight's message layer is symmetric-only — SHAKE-256 key derivation, KMAC-256, and AEAD ciphers (AES-256-GCM, ChaCha20-Poly1305, AES-256-GCM-SIV) — with no public-key exchange for a quantum computer to target.
+The summary: IBE binds identity to one escrowed key.
+HexaEight binds identity to many valid key combinations, with the platform out of the message path.